xen0n/autojump-rs/README.md

 The package is a drop-in replacement of `autojump`.
-Assuming `autojump` is already installed, or at least the shell script part of it has been properly set up, and you have `~/.cargo/bin` before the system binary locations, all you have to do is:
+Assuming `autojump` is already installed, or at least the shell script part of it has been properly set up, and you have in `$PATH` `~/.cargo/bin` before the system binary locations, all you have to do is:

 ```sh
 cargo install autojump